AusDTO/gov-au-ui-kit/BROWSER-SUPPORT.md

 ## Principles

 1. Support basic access and functionality in the browsers and devices of all of our users.
-2. Build a solid semantic HTML5 foundation — no CSS or JavaScript is required for basic content and functionality.
+2. Build a solid semantic HTML5 foundation.
+No CSS or JavaScript needed for basic content and functionality.
-3. <a href="https://en.wikipedia.org/wiki/Progressive_enhancement" rel="external">Progressive enhancement</a> over <a href="https://en.wikipedia.org/wiki/Fault_tolerance" rel="external">graceful degradation</a> — building the basic foundation for the lowest common denominator then enhancing;  instead of a managed degraded experience for older browsers (fault tolerance).
+3. <a href="https://en.wikipedia.org/wiki/Progressive_enhancement" rel="external">Progressive enhancement</a> over <a href="https://en.wikipedia.org/wiki/Fault_tolerance" rel="external">graceful degradation</a>.
+Build the basic foundation for the lowest common denominator then enhance &mdash; instead of a managed degraded experience for older browsers (fault tolerance).

-We define ‘support’ both as:
+We define ‘support’ as:

 - making things usable before they go live
 - improving and fixing issues found in production environments.